mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/release-notes/index.md

 - Re-enabled coredns caching to reduce unnecessary load on API server.
 - Retry ssh-connections that could cause `unreachable` failures when using a bastion node.
 - Better validation of when a machine is ready before trying to run Ansible.
+- Fix a regression with old versions of `ip route` that could result in an error when `keepalived` is enabled.
+(COPS-6791)

 #### CLI